-With the rolling out of the SA8000 accountability standard in the Netherlands, France, the United Kingdom, Russia, and Switzerland, at least 85% of our employees and all of our employees in the production entities are now covered by a grievance procedure.
-This provides a way for employees to report, anonymously or otherwise, any concerns or examples of non-conformance to the Social Performance Team.
-The Social Performance Team consists of a balanced representation of worker representatives and management.
-This team ensures that complaints or non-conformances are dealt with in a timely manner.
+With the rolling out of the SA8000 accountability standard in the Netherlands, France, the United Kingdom, Russia, and The requirements related to quality, environment, and Switzerland, at least 85% of our employees and all of our responsible sourcing practices were also reviewed and employees in the production entities are now covered by a updated. grievance procedure.
+This provides a way for employees to report, anonymously or otherwise, any concerns or examples SOCIAL ACCOUNTABILITY of non-conformance to the Social Performance Team.
+The Social Performance Team consists of a balanced Flooring Systems expects its business partners to commit representation of worker representatives and management. to the SA8000 social accountability requirements.
+We not This team ensures that complaints or non-conformances are only require a written commitment; local audits can also dealt with in a timely manner. form part of our supplier approval procedures.
+In fact,